ameliabedelia/fi_fsu/content/post/2023-03-15-welcome-marion/index.md

 projects: []
 ---

 Welcome to Marion Perrier!
-She will be working on the transcriptome of Aspergillus fumigatus, with a deeper focus on its pathogenicity and antifungal resistance.
+Marion is a new PhD student in the group and will be working on the transcriptome of *Aspergillus fumigatus*, with a focus on its pathogenicity and antifungal resistance.